 - Finding temporary lodgings (at a shelter, the YMCA, a motel, with a friend, in an abandoned building, etc.)

-- Borrowing money from a friend to secure the things one needs in order to get a job (clothing, shoes, toiletries, etc.)
+- Borrowing money from a friend to secure what’s needed to get a job (clothing, shoes, toiletries, etc.)

 - Asking for help at a local church, shelter, or nonprofit organization

-- Facing one’s past so one can move forward
+- Facing the past so the character can move forward…

 Possible Sacrifices or Costs Associated With This Goal:

-- Facing the pain of things one might have been avoiding (failing, reconnecting with estranged family and friends, the truth about one’s addiction or mental illness, etc.)
+- Facing the pain of things they’ve been avoiding (failing, reconnecting with estranged family and friends, the truth about an addiction or mental condition, etc.)

-- No longer being on one’s own; having to be responsible for and to others
+- No longer being on their own; having to be responsible for and to others

-- Having to live life according to a more traditional set of rules and expectations
+- Having to live life by a more traditional set of rules and expectations…

 Roadblocks Which Could Prevent This Goal from Being Achieved: